Jimmyfevrier/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

  <h4> Step 1: Create VMs </h4>
   - From my Azure Subscription, I created a Resource Group.
 Then create a VM (Virtual Machine) with at least one VM running Windows 2022.

-  - I created 1 Vm running Window 2022 and 1 VM running Windows 10.
+  - I created 1 Vm running Window 2022 for the Main Domain and 1 VM running Windows 10 to connect to the Domain and test ipconfig /all to ensure that both IP Address matches with the private server.
 Once I was completed Log into BOTH Windows and navigated to Windows 2022.

     Note: will need at least one more VM to connect to the VM running Window 2022 (at as Domain).